goh-joshua/CTFs/TISC-25/Level-7/README.md

 PARAMETERS      flagpt2 ****
 ```

-My neurons connected and I remembered another [website](https://infosecwriteups.com/pentesting-cloud-part-2-is-there-an-echo-in-here-ctf-walkthrough-54ec188a585d) I cam across when I was searching about cloud CTFs that had the same-ish challenge.
+My neurons connected and I remembered another [website](https://infosecwriteups.com/pentesting-cloud-part-2-is-there-an-echo-in-here-ctf-walkthrough-54ec188a585d) that faced a same-ish problem, when I was searching about cloud CTFs.

-So I just needed to get my stack's template file, removed the NoEcho and update my stack with the new template file.
+So I just needed to get my stack's template file, remove the NoEcho and update my stack with the new template file.

 Running

 ```
 aws cloudformation get-template --stack-name pawxy-sandbox-0570121c
 ```

 gives

 ```
 AWSTemplateFormatVersion: '2010-09-09'
 Description: >